Tempus Fugit. This maxim time flies is one which all lawyers especially Romanian lawyers are well aware of.

-Civil law is by it’s very nature is rule driven.
-There is little or no discretion in relation to the implementation and the interpretation of the law.
+Civil law is by its very nature is rule-driven.
+There is little or no discretion in relation to the implementation and interpretation of the law.
 Judges are not required to decide on the merits of a case but only to apply the facts of a case in accordance with the legal provisions.
 Changes introduced by the Romanian Civil Procedural Code can catch out the unwary as the enforcement of time limits set out in the Code are strictly adhered to and can be very stringent.

 The understanding of these facts is very important especially to foreigners and those not used to a Civil law system.
 A Common law approach can lead to difficulties.
 It is very important if you are a company or individual based abroad and you receive court proceedings.
 Depending on the location of the company or individual whilst the rules of service will be those applicable to where you are resident or domiciled once you have been properly served with any Romanian court proceedings then the time limits and requirements of the Romanian procedure must be strictly observed.

 Service of documents in the proceedings is usually in accordance with the service procedure rules of where the defendant is situated.
 If proceedings are received by post whether registered or not, then you should ensure that the envelope containing the proceedings is retained and a copy of any signed receipt taken.
 If documents are delivered by hand, ensure that a receipt is given, and the documents signed for.
 Keep copies.
 The documents, which should have been served with should include a translation in your own language and will contain time limits to do something.
 You need to be aware that these time limits are provided for by the law and can in most cases not be varied.